Geography

 Intent

-Our Geography curriculum enriches pupils’ understanding of both the local and wider community, as well as deepening their knowledge of significant historical events.
+Our curriculum enriches pupils’ understanding of both the local and wider community, as well as deepening their knowledge of significant historical events.
 By linking learning to other subjects, such as English, Science, Numeracy, ICT and Art, we provide a rich, interconnected humanities experience.

 Through in-depth studies, pupils broaden their cultural understanding and develop key skills such as research, presentation, collaboration, analysis and clear communication.